 If you’re developing apps for business or government, you may need to satisfy your industry’s specific set of requirements.
 Using managed configurations, the IT admin can remotely specify settings and enforce policies for their users’ Android apps; for example:

 - Configure if an app can sync data via cellular/3G, or only Wi-Fi

-- Whitelist or blacklist URLs on a web browser
+- Allow or block URLs on a web browser

 - Configure an app's email settings